yeyu2/Youtube_demos/README.md

 # Youtube_demos
+* Livekit-dev/ - https://youtu.be/_0PcGMxw_Hs - How Easy to Build a Real-Time Multimodal AI Assistant with LiveKit
 * GeminiChrome/ - https://youtu.be/fkx8F57gWnc - Building a Gemini Powered Chrome Extension with Live Voice Assistant
 * Multimodal-local-phi4/ - https://youtu.be/-CJ-rsT-E9Q - Building a Realtime Multimodal App Locally Deployed with Phi-4 and Kokoro
 * gemini_api_update_042025/ - https://youtu.be/1eybCQYOJnY - Gemini Live API FINALLY Breaks Realtime Session Limits! - And Other Gemini's Important Updates